bletcher/airWaterTemperatureViewer/docs/temperatureDataRaw.md

 ---

 ## Plot hexbin
+Here we show all of the filtered data in one graph.
 Solid line is the 1:1 line and dashed line is the linear regression.

 <div class="grid grid-cols-4">